 Images that contains one or multiple areas that can be clicked are more interactive, more engaging, more interesting, more creative and provide better conversions compared to simple clickable images.

 This allows you to get an image and let your users click on different parts of your image.
 This can be well used for floor plans, assembly parts, body parts, food recipes etc. Another example how you can use it is bringing a new life into your old static infographic to make it interactive with clickable areas.

 Here’s an example I’ve made for a demonstrating purpose:

 There are four clickable areas on the image above.
 Each area has different URL which goes to a specific article.
 By the way, check them out – they are the corner stones of my website and very popular.

-If you open this article on a mobile device (or simply resize your browser window on your desktop) you will see that the image above got scaled.
+If you open this page on a mobile device (or simply resize your browser window on your desktop) you will see that the image above got scaled.
 And the clickable areas also stayed where they had to.
 So the image does not loose its clickable functionality after scaling.